KozzyDV/KozzyDVWinget/README.md

 # KozzyDVWinget

 <h1>
     Introduction
 </h1>
 <p>
     Welcome to my Winget repository.
 This is where I maintain all of my machines winget package information such that I can reinstall all my packages on new devices easily.
 I also create and maintain new manifests.
 Feel free to use my files as you see fit.

+    To see more about [Winget](https://github.com/microsoft/winget-cli)
+    To see more about [WingetCreate](https://github.com/microsoft/winget-create)
 </p>

 <h1>